Hello, I bought 30 grams of a six-year-old ginseng on the internet. I have a soxhlete and my questions are:

 Question 2 - If extraction is better than leaching

-Almost or no, but better, it is to use the alcohol mixture instead of pure water - it is easier to dissolve non-polar substances and panaxosides that have lost their carcass as a result of the heating of some sugars.
+Almost or no, but better, is to use the alcohol mixture instead of pure water - it is easier to dissolve non-polar substances and panaxosides that have lost their carcass as a result of the heating of some sugars.
 And if you are using alcohol and do not want to lie for weeks, you have to boil at the boiling point, which you can not do in a mug on the plate, because you will soon evaporate not only the majority of alcohol but you will also find most of the volatile fragrance substances delivering ginseng its typical aroma .
-For this reason, you need to brew alcohol in a confined space, that is, an extractor in which solvent vapors are condensed and recycled.
+For this reason, you need to brew alcohol in a confined space, that is, in an extractor in which the leaking vapors of the solvent are condensed and recycled.

 Question 3 - How many tinkers to get to ginseng